-How the Royal Wedding Guest List Came Together: Why Some Made the Cut...and Some Did Not
+How Prince Harry and Meghan Markle's Royal Wedding Guest List Came Together: Why Some Made the Cut...and Some Did Not

 But while the Hollywood contingent was out in fuller force today for Meghan and Harry—the newly minted Duke and Duchess of Sussex—than it was for Will and Kate seven years ago, overall this was a much smaller affair.

 Roughly 1,900 guests witnessed the Duke and Duchess of Cambridge marry at Westminster Abbey—but St. George's Chapel only seats 800, and Harry and Meghan economically whittled their ceremony list down to a reported 600.
-And only 200 were invited to the reception afterward at Frogmore House.
+And only 200 were invited to the evening reception at Frogmore House, which follows a daytime reception hosted by the queen.

 Meaning, simply, that hundreds of royal wedding guests in 2011 just wouldn't be repeating the experience in 2018.
 But how does that final list come together?